sofiadebellis/lurkForWork/README.md

  * `frontend/styles/global.css`
  * `frontend/src/helpers.js`
  * `frontend/src/main.js`

-You can modify or delete this stub code if you choose.
-It's simply here to potentially provide some help.

 To work with your frontend code locally with the web server, you may have to run another web server to serve the frontend's static files.